SharifZaman/Docs/aspnet/getting-started/installing-on-windows.rst

 1. Install `Visual Studio 2015 <https://go.microsoft.com/fwlink/?LinkId=532606>`__

   Be sure to specify that you want to include the Microsoft Web Developer Tools.
+And Microsoft SQL Server Data Tools.

   .. image:: installing-on-windows/_static/web-dev-tools.png